Roqum/roqum.github.io/content/en/project/ChainedByEternity.md

 +++
-title = 'Chained By Eternity'
-date = '2025-06-26T12:39:17+02:00'
+title = 'Chained By Eternity (Main Project)' date = '2025-06-26T12:39:17+02:00' draft = false
-draft = true
-categories = ['Unreal Engine 5', 'Gameplay Ability System', 'C++'] projectDescription = ["A vertical slice of a classic action RPG, built in Unreal Engine with the Gameplay Ability System.
-Started in March 2024 as a long-term side project, it showcases all core mechanices of a classic RPG like real-time combat, character progression, ability sytsem and much more."]
+categories = ['Unreal Engine 5', 'Gameplay Ability System', 'C++'] projectDescription = ["A vertical slice of a classic action RPG, built in Unreal Engine 5 using the Gameplay Ability System.
+Started in March 2024 as a long-term project.
+It showcases all core mechanices of a classic RPG like real-time combat, character progression, ability system and much more."]
 +++

 ## Project Info